 10. To what extent may a corporation delay insolvency through debt restructuring talks with its creditors and other interested parties?

-Debt restructuring allows financially troubled businesses to avoid closure and work out payment plans with their creditors instead.
-The company’s obligations may be paid off gradually, easing the strain on its finances.
+Debt restructuring enables financially troubled businesses to avoid closure and negotiate payment plans with their creditors.
+The company’s obligations may be paid off gradually, easing the financial strain.